aa-cloudengineer/aa-cloudengineer/README.md

 **`Network and Cloud Automation (Network/Cloud/Devops Engineer)`**

-I'm an Network and Cloud Engineer crafting my skills to become a Devops Engineer one step at a time.
+I'm a Network and Cloud Engineer crafting my skills to become a Devops Engineer one step at a time.
 All of Devops projects are built from the ground up, from planning and designing all the way to solving real-life problems with scripting and automation.
-All projects content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
+All projects content is built the same way, from ideation and planning, all the way to finalizing the content with an engineering touches.
 I publish that content on my github and cloud platforms.

 <h2>Projects:</h2>
 <details>